skrungy/KevEng/keveng/docs/README.md

 # Adding modules
-If you want to add a module, make a new subfolder and add a __init__.py and shit.
-Make sure to include the module in the keveng/__init__.py file so that it can be generally imported.
+If you want to add modules, please fork and then request to merge.
+I think that's how github works but i dunno.